richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ### Test at any time

-Design your project with Rojo, a popular tool used to sync an external IDE with Roblox Studio.
-Access your project even during exploit downtime.
+Design your project with Rojo, a popular tool used to sync an external code editor with Roblox Studio.
+Develop your project during exploit downtime.

 Rostruct brings the modern game development workflow to exploiting.